adoerr/zephyr-rs/README.md

 ## Hardware

-The only supported architecture is [Arm Cortex-M0](https://developer.arm.com/Processors/Cortex-M0) [(Armv6-M)](https://developer.arm.com/documentation/ddi0419/latest/) for now.
+The only supported architecture is [Arm Cortex-M0+](https://developer.arm.com/Processors/Cortex-M0-Plus) using a [(Armv6-M)](https://developer.arm.com/documentation/ddi0419/latest/) ISA.
 The only supported board is the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
 For quality of life reasons, make sure you get the [Debug Probe](https://www.raspberrypi.com/products/debug-probe/) as well.